Economy of Greece

-Greece has an advanced, high-income economy.
-It is the 50th-largest in the world, with an annual nominal gross domestic product (GDP) of $282 billion.
-In terms of purchasing power parity (PPP), Greece is the world's 54th-largest economy, at $467 billion in annual output.
+Greece is a developed country with a mixed economy.
+The Greek economy is the 50th-largest by nominal gross domestic product (GDP) and 54th-largest by purchasing power parity (PPP).
 It is the 16th-largest economy in the European Union and eleventh largest in the eurozone.
-According to the International Monetary Fund's figures for 2025, Greece's GDP per capita is $27,170 at nominal value and $44,985 at purchasing power parity.
 Greece is a welfare state and ranks relatively highly among OECD nations in terms of social spending, which stood at 23.7% of GDP in 2024.
+It has the highest debt-to-GDP ratio in the EU, standing at 146% in 2025.
+The economy is based on the service (78%), industrial (18%) and agricultural (4%) sectors.